amrita122/90DaysOfDevOps/2025/docker/solution.md

 ```
 3. Document the Process:
 - In solution.md, describe how Docker networking enables container communication and its significance in multi-container applications.
+✔ Seamless Communication: Containers talk to each other within a defined network.
+✔ Security & Isolation: Different networks prevent unauthorized access.
+✔ Scalability: Works across multiple hosts in Swarm/Kubernetes.
+✔ Flexibility: Supports different network types for different use cases.

 ### 1️⃣ **Create and Switch to a New Branch**